 Methods: Using WiseOR® (Palo Alto, CA), we extracted elective time-in-block and after-hours minutes for surgical cases with General Surgery (Blue, White) and Trauma/Critical Care Services (ACS) from October 5, 2014 to September 30, 2015.
 Blue and Trauma services shared coverage of urgent and emergent general surgical cases before implementation of the ACS service.
 White service (Surgical Oncology) did not take call and therefore served as an internal control.
 Starting on October 5, 2015, the ACS team covered all urgent and emergent cases.
-Total monthly workload was calculated for all three services.
+Total monthly workload was calculated for all three services during the study period by summing the elective time-in-block for all three services.
 Productivity by month was calculated for each service using the following equation: